-A year has past since discovering the name and I still really like it.
+A year and some change has past since discovering the name and I still really like it.
 From the few people I’ve told they’ve had the same reaction I had (and yes, my Mom counts!).
 It feels like it more accurately reflects a business that revolves around digital and marketing.

 Arrows are streamlined, sharp and targeted.

 Bright is luminous, reflects light and stands out.